LukasWoodtli/WebPage/content/mastering_embedded_linux_programming.md

 *"The only complexity [of condition variables] is that the condition is, by definition, a shared resource and so has to be protected by a mutex."*

+## Scheduling

+*"The Linux scheduler has a queue of threads that are ready to run, and its job is to schedule them on CPUs as they become available.
+Each thread has a scheduling policy that may be time-shared or real-time.
+The time-shared threads have a niceness value that increases or reduces their entitlement to CPU time.
+The real-time threads have a priority such that a higher prior"*

+*"The scheduler runs when:*

+- *A thread is blocked by calling `sleep()` or another blocking system call*
+- *A time-shared thread exhausts its time slice*
+- *An interruption causes a thread to be unblocked, for example, because of I/O completing"*

+### Fairness versus determinism

+*"If you have a real-time program, fairness is not helpful.
+Instead, you then want a policy that is deterministic, which will give you at least minimal guarantees that your real-time threads will be scheduled at the right time so that they don't miss their deadlines.
+This means that a real-time thread must preempt time-shared threads.
+Real-time threads also have a static priority that the scheduler can use to choose between them "*

+*"Both types of thread can coexist.
+Those requiring deterministic scheduling are scheduled first and the time remaining is divided between the time-shared threads."*

+### Time-shared policies

+*"The scheduler used has been **Completely Fair Scheduler** (**CFS**).
+It does not use timeslices in the normal sense of the word.
+Instead, it calculates a running tally of the length of time a thread would be entitled to run if it had its fair share of CPU time, and it balances that with the actual amount of time it has run for.
+If it exceeds its entitlement and there are other time-shared threads waiting to run, the scheduler will suspend the thread and run a waiting thread instead."*

+*"The time-shared policies are as follows:*

+- *`SCHED_NORMAL` (also known as `SCHED_OTHER`): This is the default policy.
+The vast majority of Linux threads use this policy.*
+- *`SCHED_BATCH`: This is similar to `SCHED_NORMAL` except that threads are scheduled with a larger granularity [...].
+The intention is to reduce the number of context switches for background processing (batch jobs) and reduce the amount of CPU cache churn.*
+- *`SCHED_IDLE`: These threads are run only when there are no threads of any other policy ready to run.
+It is the lowest possible priority."*

+#### Niceness

+*"A thread becomes `nice` by reducing its load on the system, or moves in the opposite direction by increasing it.
+The range of values is from `19`, which is really nice, to `-20`, which is really not nice.
+The default value is `0`."*

+*"The nice value can be changed for `SCHED_NORMAL` and `SCHED_BATCH` threads."*

+*"You can use a TID in place of a PID to change the `nice` value of an individual thread. "*

+###  Real-time policies

+*"Real-time policies are intended for determinism.
+The real-time scheduler will always run the highest priority real-time thread that is ready to run.
+Real-time threads always preempt timeshare threads.
+In essence, by selecting a real-time policy over a timeshare policy, you are saying that you have inside knowledge of the expected scheduling of this thread and wish to override the scheduler's built-in assumptions.*"

+*"There are two real-time policies:*

+- *`SCHED_FIFO`: This is a run to completion algorithm, which means that once the thread starts to run, it will continue until it is preempted by a higher priority real-time thread, it is blocked in a system call, or until it terminates (completes).*
+- *`SCHED_RR`: This a round robin algorithm that will cycle between threads of the same priority if they exceed their time slice, which is 100 ms by default.
+[It is] possible to control the timeslice value through /proc/sys/kernel/sched_rr_timeslice_ms.
+Apart from this, it behaves in the same way as SCHED_FIFO."*

+*"Each real-time thread has a priority in the range 1 to 99, with 99 being the highest."*

+*"The scheduler has, by default, reserved 5% of CPU time for non- real-time threads so that even a runaway real-time thread cannot completely halt the system.
+It is configured via two kernel controls:*

+- *`/proc/sys/kernel/sched_rt_period_us`*
+- *`/proc/sys/kernel/sched_rt_runtime_u`"*

+*"[Another] option is to use a watchdog, either hardware or software, to monitor the execution of key threads."*

+### Choosing a real-time priority

+*"The most widely used procedure for choosing priorities is known as **Rate Monotonic Analysis** (**RMA**)."*

+*"The goal is to balance the load so that all threads can complete their execution phase before the next period."*